jadecobra/python_tdd_exercises/source/exceptions/AssertionError.rst

 * :doc:`True </data_structures/booleans>` is not :doc:`None </data_structures/none>`
 * :doc:`False </data_structures/booleans>` is not :doc:`None </data_structures/none>`

-I could sum up the above statements this way - in python :doc:`True </data_structures/booleans>`, :doc:`False </data_structures/booleans>` and :doc:`None </data_structures/none>` are different.
+I could sum up the above statements this way - in Python :doc:`True </data_structures/booleans>`, :doc:`False </data_structures/booleans>` and :doc:`None </data_structures/none>` are different.
 My understanding of these differences helps me know how python behaves and gives a foundation of predictable expectations of the language.

 ----